IoT connectivity options – how to choose the right one?

 In this article, created in cooperation with Krzysztof Maciejewski, our Lead Embedded Architect and expert in connectivity, we’re discussing various IoT connectivity options with a focus on how to match them to your needs and requirements.

 Let’s now analyse some of these technologies in terms of range, bandwidth, latency, power consumption and cost.
-These factors are pivotal for making the right decision.
+These factors are pivotal for making the right decision for the IoT connectivity solution.
 For example, certain technologies with very small bandwidth consume little power because they run on a battery expected to last for their whole lifecycle.
 However, due to the small bandwidth, they can have two-week latency in data transfer.
 Thus, it’s crucial to match the technology to your needs and expectations.

 Range

-There are close-range technologies, such as RFID, NFC, Bluetooth or Wi-Fi, which range is measured in feet.
-A connectivity option of a larger range is a mobile network.
+There are close-range technologies, such as RFID, NFC, Bluetooth, or Wi-Fi, whose range is measured in feet.
+A connectivity option with a larger range is a mobile network, particularly cellular networks, which provide wide-area coverage and are essential for remote devices.
 Its range depends on how developed it is, but usually, it’s a matter of miles.
 There are also satellite connectivity options with a global range.
 In this case, though, a large range entails higher costs.

 Costs

 We already mentioned that satellite connectivity is probably the most costly option.
+The choice of network operator can significantly influence deployment expenses and ongoing connectivity costs.
 Mobile network connectivity largely depends on the amount of data transferred – it can be relatively cheap or pretty expensive.
 Bluetooth, if used for local network connection and/or without internet access doesn’t generate any costs other than the costs of power consumption.
 If Bluetooth is used to access the Internet through a certain gateway, then you must also include the cost of data transfer through such a gateway.

-As you can see, the cost of IoT connectivity depends on the range and the size of data transfer to a great extent.
+As you can see, the cost of IoT connectivity greatly depends on the range and size of the data transfer.

-Bandwidth is closely tied with the range and cost.
+Bandwidth is closely tied to the range and cost.
 The more data you want to transfer, the higher the cost and the more difficult it is at close range.
+Data speed is crucial for high-bandwidth needs, such as streaming video and real-time data transmission.

 For wireless IoT connectivity options, the larger the distance, the slower the data transfer speed.
 In the case of wired connectivity options, like ethernet or fibre, the bandwidth is significantly bigger than for wireless solutions.
 However, the cost gets higher as you have to establish the whole infrastructure, get the cables, establish the connection and pay the vendor.